 With a digital customer database, your reception staff can simply verify customers by searching for their phone numbers or email addresses on their mobile or laptop and let the customer in.

-Many online scheduling software provide a digital customer database that allows this.
+Many spa appointment booking software provide a digital customer database that allows this.
 You can refer here for more information.

 Digital SOAP Notes

-SOAP notes are important for therapists and estheticians to suggest a treatment and maintain the customer’s treatment history.
+SOAP notes are important for therapists and estheticians to suggest treatment and maintain the customer’s treatment history.

 But given the current scenario, paper-based forms for taking SOAP notes can be a source of infection.
 Not just that, supporting logistics like notepads, pens, and more are also considered commonly touched surfaces.

 You can try digital alternatives to these SOAP notes and other client paperwork.
 Using a spa scheduling software with an inbuilt CRM tool that stores SOAP notes and in a customer’s profile is a safer alternative.